CoDEx 2025 Workshops

 Want to Learn More?

-If you are interested in more opportunities for learning computing and data skills, additional workshops and learning resources are available through Northwestern IT Research Computing and Data Services.
+If you are interested in more opportunities to learn computing and data skills, Northwestern IT Research Computing and Data Services offers additional workshops and learning resources.